Junior Conference Follow Up #1 (JAN 2020)

 - Read Designing a Year in Your Life and discuss it with your parents before you sign up for courses.

-- Talk with your PARENTS about your personal goals in terms of next steps (i.e., college, gap year, internships, etc.).
+- Talk with your FAMILIES about your personal goals in terms of next steps (i.e., college, gap year, internships, etc.).
 These goals were emailed home to your parents the day of your conference, so a quick review will ensure that we are all working toward supporting the same goals.

 - No idea what you want to do next?
 Go to Naviance and take a career interest inventory to help generate ideas.
 Meet with Mr Davison for ideas about internships or job shadows.